This post may contain affiliate links. Please read our disclosure policy.

 Here are the ingredients you will need to make these red velvet blossoms.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

-• Butter- You will need softened butter, you can use either salted
+• Butter – You will need softened butter.
+You can use salted or unsalted.

 • Brown & granulated sugar – This cookie recipe uses a mixture of two sugar to get the perfect texture.